lidofinance/lido-improvement-proposals/LIPS/lip-38.md

     /// Flow 1: Oracle submits the ordered, packed report; intentions are appended to the FIFO queue. function submitReportData(ReportData calldata report, uint256 contractVersion) external;

-    /// Flow 2: permissionless — pop the next `count` queued intentions and execute each as an
-    /// actual withdrawal request down the EIP-7002 path.
-Caller forwards the per-request fee. function processExitRequests(uint256 count) external payable;

-    /// Number of intentions waiting in the FIFO queue. function unprocessedRequestsCount() external view returns (uint256);

-    /// Returns the queued intention at FIFO offset `index` from the head of the queue
-    /// (`index == 0` is the next intention `processExitRequests` will execute), letting
-    /// permissionless executors and monitoring tools inspect the queue before calling it. function getExitRequest(uint256 index) external view returns (ExitRequest memory);

     /// FWR-only fallback switch (privileged); split into two explicit calls rather
     /// than a single bool-param setter so each direction is a distinct, auditable action. function enablePartialWithdrawals() external;